-To create a new backup file, run the following command: /srv/scality/metalk8s-2.10.2/backup.sh Backup archives are stored in /var/lib/metalk8s/.
+To create a new backup file, run the following command:

+/srv/scality/metalk8s-2.10.7/backup.sh

+Backup archives are stored in /var/lib/metalk8s/backups on all master nodes.

 16.1.2 Restoring a Bootstrap Node

 Warning: You must have a highly available control plane with at least three members in the etcd cluster (including the failed bootstrap node), to use the restore script.